 - Audits of Federal Employees Dental and Vision Insurance Program carriers; and,

-- Audits of OPM programs that involve the range of the agency's responsibilities, including Revolving Fund programs such as Human Resources Services.
+- Audits of OPM programs that involve the range of the agency's responsibilities, including Revolving Fund programs such as Human Resources Solutions.

-The Office of Audits also audits the sole contractor that administers the Combined Federal Campaign (CFC), which has over $100 million in annual pledges.
+The Office of Audits also audits the sole contractor that administers the Combined Federal Campaign (CFC), the annual workplace charity campaign, which has over $100 million in annual pledges.

 Reports resulting from these audits can be found in our Publications Section.